vicoslab/dis_tutorial3/README.md

 ### Face Detection and Localization

-As part of Task 1, you need to detect the faces in the polygon.
+As part of Task 1, you need to detect the faces in the course.
 For this, you need to install some additional Python packages:

     pip install ultralytics
     pip install opencv-python